 Why Comb Your Beard Down Afterward?

-So, combing your beard up is excellent for the styling, health, and appearance of your beard.
+So, combing your beard up often works well for the styling and appearance of your beard.
 But what about combing your beard down afterward?
 What exactly will this do for you?

 Helps Style Your Beard

 To put it simply, if you combed your beard up and left it that way, it wouldn’t look terrific.
 Your facial hair would be sticking out in all directions and would not look the way you want it to.
 It’ll look more like a lion’s mane than a well-groomed and rugged beard.